verneylmavt/st-kjv-vis/README.md

 This repository contains analysis and visualization of ing James Version (KJV) Bible, designed to be utilized in a Streamlit-based web application.
 The app provides an interactive interface for visualizing the stats.

-For more information about the training process, please check the `.ipynb` files in the `training` folder.
+For more information about the training process, please check the `kjv.ipynb` files in the `training` folder.

 ## 🎈 Demo App